Tinkerforge/brickd/src/build_data/windows/readme.txt

 --log-to-file    writes log messages to a file

-If brickd.exe is running as a service you can use the Services section in the Computer Management to pass the commandline option --debug and --log-to-file via the Start Parameters option.
+If brickd.exe is running as a service you can use the Services section in the Computer Management to pass the commandline option --debug via the Start Parameters option.
 The other options are only valid if brickd.exe is started from a command prompt.

 To start brickd.exe from a command prompt you should stop it running as Windows Service first, because there can only be one brickd.exe running at the same